 RU: “Thank you very much!”

-Now, to conclude this exclusive interview, allow me to post two videos that I captured from this weekend’s kata seminar with Rika herself, where she demonstrates and explains how to perform the kata Chatanyara Kushanku like a champ.
+Now, to end this exclusive interview, here are two videos that I recorded from this weekend’s kata seminar with Rika herself, where she demonstrates and explains how to perform the kata Chatanyara Kushanku like a champ.

 PS.
 Get new videos by subscribing to my YouTube channel.